opensvc/docs.opensvc.com/source/agent.secrets.rst

 Secrets
 *******

-Secrets are key/value storage, replicated on all cluster nodes, and with values encrypted.
+Secrets are key/value stores, replicated on all cluster nodes, and with values encrypted.

+* The secrets object kind is ``sec``
 * A secret belongs to a namespace.
 * Only services in the same namespace can use the secret keys.
 * A secret can be used by multiple services